roobottom/statamic-add-on-archive/README.md

 `{{ years }}{{ /years }}`

-Loop of each year and, within this tag
+Loop of each year and, within this tag...

 `{{ year }}`